 The generally accepted ADLs are:

-- Dressing and grooming, this is the ability to not only select appropriate clothing but the ability to put those cloths on safely and adequately keeping up one's personal appearance.
+- Dressing and grooming: This is the ability not only to select appropriate clothing but also to put those clothes on safely and adequately keep up one's personal appearance.

-- Bathing, the ability to was one's face and body in the bathtub or shower.
+- Bathing: The ability to wash one's face and body in the bathtub or shower.

-- Transferring, is the ability to move from one body position to another like from a bed to a chair, or onto a wheelchair.
+- Transferring: The ability to move from one body position to another like from a bed to a chair, or onto a wheelchair.

 IADLs are Instrumental Activities of Daily Living.
 These tasks we start to learn as young teenagers.
 They require more complex thinking and organizational skills.
 They include:

-When one family member is the primary caregiver and manager of care for Mom or Dad a sense of resentment sets in.
-This can happen either very quickly or over a period of time depending on the amount of help Mom or Dad requires.
+When one family member is the primary caregiver and manager of care for Mom or Dad, a sense of resentment sets in.
+The resentment can happen either very quickly or over a period of time, depending on the amount of help Mom or Dad requires.

 Some siblings get "off the hook" because they live far away.
-Others have "important" jobs which require substantial amount of time.
-When the primary sibling asks for help they are often met with resistance.
+Others have "important" jobs, which require a substantial amount of time.
+When the primary sibling asks for help, they are often met with resistance.
 On occasion, the primary sibling doesn't communicate what they are doing to others in the family.
-That leads to a feeling or not being involved.
+That leads to a feeling of not being involved.
 These other family members may "wash their hands" of the situation.

-It might be noble to think your family is not motivated by money over family, but the reality is money is often a dominating concern and it creates a problem within even very close families.
+It might be noble to think your family is not motivated by money over family.
+However, the reality is money is often a dominating concern, and it creates a problem within even very close families.

-Being a family caregiver is demanding on its own, but when you combine perceived unfairness of time and responsibility between family members with money and inheritance, it can create animosity between siblings.
+Being a family caregiver is demanding on its own.
+Still, when you combine perceived unfairness of time and responsibility between family members with money and inheritance, it can create animosity between siblings.
 When one sibling feels unjustly overburdened with a parent's care, money can compound the conflict.

 What can you do?
 You really have two issues.
 The first is to resolve the conflicts with family members as elder parents require care.
-Those issues can be easily avoided before they become a problem by advance planning.
+Those issues can be easily avoided before they become a problem with advance planning.
 That plan should include Long-Term Care Insurance.
-But depending on age and health you must get in crisis management mode.
+But depending on age and health, you must get in crisis management mode.

 Dealing with Elder Parent's Care Now

 Parents often resist help when they are both living.
-This often becomes a bigger problem once one parent passes away.
-One family member will often say, "Dad made me promise to never put Mom in a nursing home."
+Their resistance often becomes a more significant problem once one parent passes away.
+One family member will often say, "Dad made me promise never to put Mom in a nursing home."
 They become almost martyr-like by saying they will allow Mom or Dad to come live with them.
-Generally, this is not a good idea and starts the family on a road to family bitterness.
+Generally, this is not a good idea and starts the family on the road to family bitterness.

-Use each brother or sister (or their spouses) talents to best fit Mom or Dad's needs.
-If a sister is a lawyer use that talent to address medical power of attorney and other legal issues, for example.
+Use each brother or sister (or their spouses) talents to fit Mom or Dad's needs best.
+If a sister is a lawyer, use that talent to address the medical power of attorney and other legal issues, for example.

-If money runs out, Medicaid, the medical welfare program, will pay for long-term care.
+If the money runs out, Medicaid, the medical welfare program, will pay for long-term care.

-There are several legal documents that once you hit age 50 people should have in order to take the guesswork out of their care wishes.
+There are several legal documents that once you hit age 50, people should have in place to take the guesswork out of their care wishes.
 Make sure your Mom and Dad (as well as yourself) have these in place:

 - Power of Attorney for Health Care.
 Designate a person who will make decisions when a person becomes mentally or physically incapacitated.
 Be sure to include a successor in the event the primary person is not able to be contacted.